-The element Californium was discovered by Lawrence Berkeley National Laboratory in year 1950 in United States .
-Californium derived its name from California, where the element was first synthesized
+The element Californium was discovered by S. G. Thompson,K. Street, Jr., A. Ghiorso and G. T. Seaborg(University of California, Berkeley) in year 1950 in United States.
+Californium was first isolated by in .
+Californium derived its name from California, where the element was first synthesized.

 The table below shows the abundance of Californium in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.